 The biggest challenge with materials made from trees is to ensure that the forestry is sustainable which is, among other things, about the logging and what quantities are cut down at a time.
 Unfortunately, deforestation of forests is common.
 Every year millions of trees are cut down in the world for textile production, which jeopardizes the climate and biodiversity.
 Therefore, together with other leading fashion companies, we are engaged in CanopyStyle, which works to ensure that the raw material for viscose does not come from old or threatened forests

 Another challenge is to ensure that the production of lyocell, viscose takes place with the greatest possible regard for climate, emissions, water and chemical management.
 Therefore, it is important to work with environmentally good factories and processes in production.
-For example, TENCELTM and LENZINGTM ECOVEROTM are manufactured in a factory that is evaluated and certified according to the EU Eco-label and currently make up 48% of all our viscose and lyocell.
+For example, TENCELTM and LENZINGTM ECOVEROTM are manufactured in a factory that is evaluated and certified according to the EU Eco-label and currently make up 50 per cent of all our viscose and lyocell.
 TENCELTM and LENZINGTM ECOVEROTM are trademarks of Lenzing AG.